fathyb/parcel-plugin-typescript/README.md

 - Type checking: it checks your TypeScript code for errors in a separated process for speed
 - Path mappings: it rewrites your `import` on the fly accordingly to your `paths` and `baseUrl` compiler options
-- Angular support: it supports Angular resources inlining (eg. `templateUrl` -> `template`) for JIT compilation
+- Angular support (experimental, only enabled if Angular is installed) :
+	- AOT compilation, using the official Angular compiler for smaller and faster applications.
+	- Lazy Loading, the plugin automagically splits your Angular modules in multiple JavaScript files with Parcel when you use lazy routes.
+	- Template parsing, your templates are processed by Parcel to find and replaces resources, even in AOT.
+	- Transformations :
+		- It removes all your Angular decorators in AOT mode for smaller bundles
+		- It replaces the `@angular/platform-browser-dynamic` with `@angular/platform-browser` module in AOT mode, so you can keep one main file

 ### Coming features

-*Your help is welcome*

-- Angular AOT compilation using official Angular toolchain
-	- on the `angular/aot` branch
 - TSLint support
 - User defined AST transformers